AnnleeFores/Ticket-Sense-Web/README.md

 A web app to get notified about ticket sales at your preferred theater before anyone else.

+Currently works only in theaters listed on BookMyShow and TicketNew
 ---

 ### Made with